Erostrate9/DeepACO/README.md

 # Project
+CSI5137B Project – Reproducing and Analyzing DeepACO Performance on TSP: Applying Deep Reinforcement Learning in SBSE

 Eric Sun, Ziwen Wang

 Code related to our experiments are located in `project/*.ipynb`.
+We added TSPLIB support and revised training/testing scripts.

 # [NeurIPS 2023] DeepACO: Neural-enhanced Ant Systems for Combinatorial Optimization